BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - Appearancea may start reactions in us even without the assent (crying, for example), bur it is ok.
 But this is not the emotions, because emotions requires assent
 - Perhaps our best method for detecting preferred and non-preferred indifferents essentially involves selective and critical reliance on suggestive appearances.
 It would be a mistake to suppress the suggestion that it is bad to be tortured or impoverished, if this is the best way to turn our attention to these non-preferred indifferents.
 - they claim that all human beings form a community that gives them obligations to one another.
+- The Stoic sources do not suggest that the virtuous person recognizes just the same obligations to everyone.

 # Difficulties